 Everyone has a different appetite for risk.
 Some people might find the risk of investing exciting, while others want the security of knowing their money will be there when they need it.
 Your risk tolerance has a major impact on how you choose to build your portfolio.

 A more risk-averse investor might choose to stick with investments such as bonds and index funds.
-But someone with a higher risk tolerance might explore real estate, individual stocks, and small-capitalization mutual funds.
+However, someone with a higher risk tolerance might explore real estate, individual stocks, and small-capitalization mutual funds.

 4. Focus on Diversification